-- 1. Provide some key principles and recommendations to encourage the use of inclusive language in our personal and professional lives; - 2.
-Explain how and why certain language related to equity, diversity, inclusion, and decolonization has changed over time; and - 3.
-Provide examples of language that is presently derogatory and substituting them for language that convey respect and validation for diversity.
+- Provide some key principles and recommendations to encourage the use of inclusive language in our personal and professional lives; - Explain how and why certain language related to equity, diversity, inclusion, and decolonization has changed over time; and - Provide examples of language that is presently derogatory and substituting them for language that convey respect and validation for diversity.

-This guide does not provide an extensive list of the language that has historically harmed equity-deserving group members, nor a prescriptive manual of words that should or should not be used.
+This guide does not provide an exhaustive list of the language that has historically harmed equity-deserving group members, nor a prescriptive manual of words that should or should not be used.
 It provides recommendations about the use of words and phrases that do not deliberately exclude or harm equity-deserving group members.
-With this guide, we encourage the Western community to reflect on the language being used in class, at work, with friends and family, and the reasons why you are willing to use or avoid them.
-This guide is a living document that will be updated whenever necessary to reflect and honour the language changes surrounding Equity, Diversity, Inclusion, Accessibility, Decolonization, and Indigenization.
+This guide invites the Western community to reflect on the language used in class, at work, with friends and family, and why you are willing to use or avoid them.
+The Inclusive Language Guide is a living document that will be updated whenever necessary to reflect and honour the language changes surrounding Equity, Diversity, Inclusion, Accessibility, Decolonization, and Indigenization.